changeworld/azure-docs.pl-pl/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ## <a name="step-2-post-the-request"></a>Krok 2: Wysłanie żądania

 Analiza jest wykonywana po odebraniu żądania.
-Zapoznaj się z sekcją [limity danych](../overview.md#data-limits) w temacie Omówienie dotyczącej rozmiaru i liczby żądań wysyłanych na minutę i sekundę.
+See the [data limits](../overview.md#data-limits) section in the overview for information on the size and number of requests you can send per minute and second.

 Pamiętaj, że usługa jest bezstanowa. Żadne dane nie są przechowywane na koncie.
 Wyniki są zwracane natychmiast w odpowiedzi.